1. Show pending tasks and the active-compaction table.

 Active compaction remaining time : 1h12m44s

-# (keep the header row; gate on the Pending column, tpstats has no "Max" column)
+# Gate on the Pending column (tpstats has no "Max" column).

 nodetool tpstats | grep -E "Pool Name|CompactionExecutor"

-Safety Check: Ensure JMX port is accessible and no other nodetool operations are running concurrently.
+Safety Check: Ensure the JMX port is accessible and no other nodetool operation is running concurrently.
 Expected Output:

 Pool Name Active Pending Completed Blocked All time blocked